-Always "ask first"

-Visitors are asked to respect the privacy of the people living in the communities through which they travel.
-While much is shared with visitors, some stories, songs, dances, artifacts, designs and photographs may be protected under law from copying or unauthorised reuse.
+Always "Ask First".
+While much is shared with visitors, some stories, songs, dances, artefacts, designs and photographs may be protected under law from copying or unauthorised reuse.

 Also, take cues from Indigenous people.
 Allow them to set the pace and let your presence be noticed before engaging in conversation.
 Be aware that many Indigenous people speak English as a second, third or fourth language.